Background pattern

 • blood in the urine

 • decrease in the number of blood cells in the blood test.
-Your doctor should perform blood tests during BRUKINSA treatment to check the number of blood cells.
+Your doctor will need to do blood tests during treatment with BRUKINSA to check the number of cells in your blood.

 • swelling of the hands, ankles, or feet